elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

  * Now more often used for analytics
  * Libraries like scikit-learn, pandas, etc are *not* scalable.
  * Dask allows parallelization of these workloads
- * Target Framework can be dask-agnostic
+ * Target Framework can be Dask-agnostic

 ---